-To implant the catheter, the cranium is penetrated with a DRILL and the suitable DRILL bit.
+To implant the catheter, the skull is penetrated with a Drill and the suitable DRILL bit.
 The DRILL bit size is selected to match the diameter of the catheter.

-The DRILL bit is disposable for single use only as bone is dense and can cause the DRILL bit to become dull.
-If the DRILL is dull, the friction creates high temperatures and will lead to thermal damage in the bone, which will negatively affect the healing of the bone.
+The DRILL bit is disposable and is for single use only as bone is dense and will cause the DRILL bit to become dull.
+If the DRILL bit is dull, the friction creates high temperatures and will lead to thermal damage in the bone, which will negatively affect the healing of the bone.

-The DRILL KIT matches the diameter of the catheter and is offered in CH5 for parenchyma catheters and CH9 for ventricular catheters.
+The DRILL KIT matches the diameter of the measuring catheter and is offered in versions CH5 for parenchyma catheters or CH9 for ventricular catheters.
 Each DRILL KIT comes with an Allen key to adjust the depth of the stopper on the DRILL.

 The BOLT KIT PTO 2L is a 2 lumen BOLT, which provides secure positioning of the NEUROVENT-PTO 2L and microdialysis catheters through a single access port.

-A tunnel can be created below the scalp to safely positioning intracranial catheters.
-Using the Spliceable Tunneling Sleeve, the catheter is pulled through the tunnel then the sleeve is spliced and removed leaving the catheter in place.
+As an alternative to the safe positioning of the intracranial catheters, a tunnel can be created below the scalp.
+With the help of the Spliceable Tunneling Sleeve, the catheter is pulled through the tunnel then the sleeve is spliced and removed leaving the catheter in place.
 The subcutaneous tissue surrounds the catheter very tightly; however it creates a more significant surgical trauma than the BOLT.
 The Spliceable Tunneling Sleeve is available in two versions: CH8 for parenchyma catheters and CH12 for ventricular catheters.

 The Zero-Point Simulator NPS2 is attached directly to the pressure port of the patient monitor.
 All RAUMEDIC catheters are calibrated in the manufacturing process to eliminate possible errors that can occur when zeroing the catheter.
 The Zero-Point Simulator NPS2 is used to transfer the 'zero' to the patient monitor.

-The NPS3 is a battery operated device to allow pressure measurement to occur while the patient is being transferred.
+The NPS3 is a battery-operated device for continued portable pressure measurement.
+It displays the values during the transfer of the patient.
 The ICP-TEMP-Cable can quickly and easily be disconnected from the NPS2 and connected to NPS3.